mono/website/docs/advanced/garbage-collector/sgen/index.md

 The dark grey areas are scanned conservatively

-Stopping threads and resuming execution is done by the `stop_world()` and `restart_world()` routines, which are invoked before a major collection or a nursery collection are performed.
+Stopping threads and resuming execution is done by the `sgen_stop_world()` and `sgen_restart_world()` routines, which are invoked before a major collection or a nursery collection are performed.

-To actually implement the stop and restore, a couple of Unix signals are used: one signal is used to to notify a thread that it should stop, and another is used to notify a thread that it can resume execution.
-These signals are setup when the GC is initialized.

-Stopping is done by calling the `thread_handshake` routine, which sends the stop signal to all known threads (using `pthread_kill`).
-The signal handler for the thread will in turn sleep until a signal is received to resume execution.
+Suspending a thread can be done either cooperatively or preemptively.
+In the cooperative case, every thread reports whether it is in a GC safe/unsafe region.
+If a thread is in a GC safe region, the suspend machinery will consider it as being suspended and if it is in a GC unsafe region, it will get suspended cooperatively at the next checkpoint.
+In the preemptive case, the runtime will use platform specific features in order to asynchronously suspend a thread.
+On Linux we use signals, while other operating systems offer direct API for suspending a thread.

 The Mono runtime will automatically register all threads that are created from the managed world with the garbage collector.
 For developers embedding Mono it is important that they register with the runtime any additional thread they create that manipulates managed objects with `mono_thread_attach`.

 The information about each registered thread is tracked in the `thread_table` hash table, a hash table that contains nodes of type `SgenThreadInfo`.
-The `SgenThreadInfo` contains among other things the RememberedSet for the thread as well as the end of the stack.

-Another important side effect of suspending the threads with a signal handler is that the values held on the registers are stored on the stack of each thread.
-The signal handler will update the stack_start value in the current thread information.
-The GC will use this to conservatively scan the memory between `stack_start` and `stack_end`.
+The `SgenThreadInfo` contains among other things, the register context of the thread.
+This register context is populated by the suspend machinery.
+The GC will use this to conservatively scan the registers and the thread stack.

 The dark areas represent the blocks of memory that the SgenThreadInfo will track for each thread in the running application and contain the live data on each of the thread stacks, in addition to the register values.

-On some operating systems like macOS and Windows, a different mechanism is used to stop the threads (typically with a native call that suspends the threads).

 Roots
 -----